 Novella Carpenter is the author of Farm City: The Education of an Urban Farmer and The Essential Urban Farmer.
 She attended UC Berkeley's Graduate School of Journalism, where she studied with Michael Pollan.
 She lives in Oakland where she runs GhostTown Farm, a 1/10 of an acre homestead with an orchard, honey bees, chickens, and lots of vegetables.

 David Silver is associate professor and director of the environmental studies program at the University of San Francisco.
 He teaches classes on urban agriculture, food and culture, and digital storytelling.
 Since 2012, David has been researching, writing, and building a multimedia history of the farm at Black Mountain College, paying special attention to the social practices on the farm, including collective action among students, faculty, and staff, town-gown collaborations, and challenged...

 - BA, English, University of California, Los Angeles

 Seth Wachtel is the program director of the Architecture & Community Design program.
-He received his MArch from UC Berkeley and has worked in architecture and construction in India, Colombia, Haiti, Israel, Mexico, Morocco, Nepal, Nicaragua, Puerto Rico, Zambia, and the San Francisco Bay Area.
-His focus is on culturally and environmentally appropriate design and the development of innovative construction techniques that produce regenerative and aesthetically fitting buildings and landscapes for...
+He has worked in architecture and construction in India, Colombia, Haiti, Israel, Mexico, Morocco, Nepal, Nicaragua, Puerto Rico, Zambia, and the San Francisco Bay Area.
+His focus is on culturally and environmentally appropriate design and the development of innovative construction techniques that produce regenerative and aesthetically fitting buildings and landscapes for human environments.

 - UC Berkeley, MArch in Architecture, 1987